 Share this Image On Your Site

 What’s the worst thing about dental emergencies?
 Besides the obvious pain and discomfort, dental emergencies aren’t planned or scheduled.
-This can happen with children, and from sports injuries to a super-sticky piece of taffy, damage to your teeth and gums can happen in an instant, sending you to look for someplace that can provide Emergency Dental Care for Kids.
+This can happen with children, and from sports injuries to a super-sticky piece of taffy, damage to their teeth and gums can happen in an instant, sending you to look for someplace that can provide Emergency Dental Care for Kids.

 That’s the bad news.
 Here’s the good news: regardless of your dental emergency, there are steps you can take to prevent further damage and lessen pain.
 You can also schedule an appointment with Dr. Dental for immediate attention.
 We even offer appointments after regular business hours for urgent dental issues.

 Below are some common dental emergencies, along with a few tips and tricks to help you handle these unexpected situations.